logo-lakshmshree

 1. MCX (Multi Commodity Exchange)

 Multi Commodity Exchange (MCX) holds a dominant 92% share in India's commodity exchange sector.
 It leads the trading of gold, silver, and crude oil futures.
-With increasing investor interest in commodities, MCX remains the uncontested leader.
+MCX maintains its near-total dominance in the commodities exchange sector, benefiting from the 2026 surge in digital asset trading and gold hedging.

 • Market Coverage: 92%